alshimaa14/BanquemisrChallenge/README.md

 ## Scenes:
-* Group of app scenes:
+* Group of app scenes:-
-    Implement three tabs using native tabBar for displaying (now playing, popular, and upcoming movies).
+- Implement three tabs using native tabBar for displaying (now playing, popular, and upcoming movies).
-    Implement a detail screen that shows comprehensive information about the selected movie.
+- Implement a detail screen that shows comprehensive information about the selected movie.

 ## About:
 - Building an ios app that displays a list of now playing, popular, and upcoming movies from The Movie Database (TMDb) API and allows users to view details of each movie upon clicking.